-Is It Snoring or Sleep Apnea?
+Is It Snoring or Something Else?

 As much as we make jokes about snoring, it can be the result of a serious health problem and can have serious health consequences.
 Snoring is the rough, irregular or harsh sounds of breathing that is partially obstructed during sleep.
 Nearly half of all adults snore, at least occasionally.
 Occasional snoring can be brought on by unusual fatigue, by a cold or seasonal allergies, even by alcohol consumption.